taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/model_card.md

 - **High-resolution detail analysis:** The model may not perform well in tasks requiring the analysis of details within landscapes, such as identifying individual plants or animals.
 For such applications, more specialized models focusing on high-resolution images or object detection might be necessary.

-- **Integration with Non-Visual Data:** The model focuses solely on image classification and does not handle non-visual data types, such as textual information or numerical datasets.
+- **Integration with non-visual data:** The model focuses solely on image classification and does not handle non-visual data types, such as textual information or numerical datasets.
 Integrating it into systems requiring other types of data would need additional models or tools capable of processing those data types.

 ## Bias, Risks, and Limitations